spoutop/autoresearch-ANE/README.md

 ```bash
 uv run prepare.py --num-shards 8
 ```
-*This downloads the Fineweb-Edu dataset, trains a tokenizer, and encodes the text into binary files (`val.bin` and `train.bin`) so the models can read them quickly.*
+*This downloads the Fineweb-Edu dataset, trains a tokenizer and encodes the text into binary files (`val.bin` and `train.bin`) so the models can read them quickly.*

 ### Step 2: Choose Your Training Path